Amalraj4gits/beginers/README.md

 # beginers
-Basics for loading and training buliding a simple ml model using python material libraries
+Basics for loading and training a simple ml model using python material libraries